peradecki/fold-fastalike/README.md

 * The program will, by default, create a new output folder each time that it's called.
 To instead save outputs to a predefined location, use the `--output [output]` flag to specify an output directory.

-* Base pairing probabilities of the form Prob(i,j) are typically encoded as the square-root of the actual value in order to retain more effecient encoding of values near to zero.
+* Base pairing probabilities of the form Prob(i,j) are typically encoded as the square-root of the actual value.
 Note the headers of the relevant files and be sure to convert to the raw probabilities by squaring when necessary.

 * The routines used to post-process some ViennaRNA outputs are also available within the module as standalone scripts.
     * `python -m fold-fastalike.postscript2bpdists [PS_FILE_IN] [TXT_FILE_OUT]`